What is The Commission on Ministry (COM)?

 Applications for Postulancy Interviews

 The Commission on Ministry (COM) conducts interviews for postulancy on a rolling basis.
 Applications require the endorsement of the Priest in Charge (or Senior Warden in Charge).
-If you are a Priest in Charge or Senior Warden in charge of a congregation, and you expect to endorse a person’s application, please notify Canon Barbara Martin.
-If there is a person in your congregation who is interested in discernment, please contact the Venerable Aaron Perkins first to learn about best practices.
+If you are a Priest in Charge or Senior Warden in charge of a congregation, and you expect to endorse a person’s application or there is a person in your congregation who is interested in discernment, please contact the Venerable Aaron Perkins.

 - For information about the discernment process, the diaconate, or the Deacon Formation Program: The Venerable Aaron Perkins, Archdeacon